-The HealthCare.gov enrollee maximum APTC and lowest cost plan (LCP) metrics include all enrollees who selected a non-catastrophic plan and have a non-missing county and zip code.
+The HealthCare.gov enrollee maximum APTC and lowest cost plan (LCP) metrics include all enrollees who selected a non-catastrophic, individual market QHP and have a non-missing county and zip code.
 This report includes tobacco users and calculates lowest cost plan premiums using tobacco rates when they exist.
 Previous ASPE reports excluded tobacco users from the maximum APTC and LCP metrics.

 The HealthCare.gov enrollee metrics assume that families with multiple enrollment groups or policies maintain their selected grouping arrangement regardless of the selected plan.
-The lowest cost plan metrics assume that all family members select the same plan and require that the plan be available to all household enrollment groups.
-The PY23 estimates hold all PY22 enrollee characteristics unchanged and calculate premiums using the PY22 age, family composition, and household income as a percent of the FPL.
+Calculations involving the lowest cost plan assume that all family members select the same plan and therefore consider that the plan be available to all household enrollment groups.
+The PY25 estimates hold all PY24 enrollee characteristics unchanged and calculate premiums using the PY24 age, family composition, and household income as a percent of the FPL.
 The metrics include bronze, silver, and gold lowest cost plan premiums and the lowest cost plan premium within an enrollee's chosen metal level.
-The latter looks at the lowest cost plan within the metal level that corresponds to the enrollee's Open Enrollment plan selection, so it represents a mix of metal levels.
-The bronze, silver, and gold lowest cost plan in the given metal level, regardless of an enrollee's Open Enrollment plan selection.
+The latter considers the lowest cost plan within the metal level that corresponds to the enrollee's Open Enrollment plan selection, so it represents a mix of metal levels.
+The bronze, silver, and gold lowest cost plan metrics look only at the lowest cost plan in the given metal level, regardless of an enrollee's Open Enrollment plan selection.